Veterinary Technician: A Career for Animal Lovers

 - Farm Animal Medicine

-As a Veterinary Technician, you will be an important role in the health and well-being of all kinds of animals.
-Veterinary Technicians typically aid the veterinarian in an animal clinic with various tasks, such as:
+As a Veterinary Technician, you will have an important role in the health and well-being of all kinds of animals.
+Vet Techs aid veterinarians in an animal clinic with various tasks, such as:

 - Performing medical tests used in the treatment and diagnosis of animal diseases

 - Preparing vaccines